-trace = stderr, network

-debug

-Default Value: No default value

-Valid Values (log output types):

-stdout Log events are sent to the Standard output (stdout). stderr Log events are sent to the Standard error output (stderr). memory Log events are sent to the memory output on the local disk.
-This is the safest output in terms of the application performance. [fiLename] Log events are stored in a file with the specified name.
-If a path is not specified, the file is created in the application's working directory.
+Log events are sent to the Standard error output (stderr).

+memory Log events are sent to the memory output on the local disk.
+This debug = stderr, /usr/local/genesys/logfile

+[filename] Log events are stored in a file with the specified name.
+If a path